 Work comes from work.
 Practice is freedom.

 Practice frees you from the debilitating nerves or feelings of insecurity.
 Practice permeates your entire being and on a fundamental level gives you the sense that you have earned a place at the table.
-It allows you to walk in the audition room with weight.
+It allows you to walk into the audition room with weight.

-All of your marketing work cannot makeup for a lack of practice.
+All of your marketing work cannot make up for a lack of practice.
 Your product is your talent and in an industry where 3-6% of actors are working at any given time, your product has to be undeniably brilliant to book work consistently.